dasher-project/dasher-web/readme.md

 Backlog
 =======
+-   Add a settings presentation option that works on small screens.
+In the current code, the six buttons push out the actual controls on a phone screen.
+Maybe just show one button by default that cycles through, and have an option to expand all the settings panels.
 -   Move spawnMargin from ZoomBox to Limits.
 -   Maybe arrange_children on resize.
 Also there are some cases in which the white rectangle doesn't extend to the edge of the zooming area.